Contact Us for a Free Consultation (213) 542-0979

 Using a Computer to Commit a Crime

-When you talk about cybercrime, obviously images of internet related criminal offenses comes into your head as you think about it.
+When you talk about cybercrime, images of internet-related criminal offenses come into your head as you think about it.

-Cybercrime is basically the use of a computer to commit a crime and as you may guess, this goes back ever since the invent of computers and people getting on the internet and there's a variety of ways that people can get themselves involved in cyber related criminal offenses.
+Cybercrime is using a computer to commit a crime, which goes back to the invention of computers and people getting on the internet.
+There are various ways that people can get involved in cyber-related criminal offenses.

-Sometimes ways you may not even think of.
-The crime could be something else, but because the computer is used, that's what permits the authorities to jam it under the cybercrime umbrella.
+Sometimes, there are ways you may not even think of.
+The crime could be something else, but because the computer is used, the authorities can classify it as cybercrime.

-A lot of times that's a big problem, especially in federal cases, because the feds, when it comes to cybercrimes, are very viscous in the sense that they have different types of offenses and enhancements to be used to boost up somebody's time in federal prison.
+That's often a big problem, especially in federal cases, because the federal government is very viscous when it comes to cybercrimes.
+It has different types of offenses and enhancements to boost somebody's time in federal prison.

 Common federal cybercrimes include the following: